-Two weeks are probably the minimum time needed to give you a fair view and feeling about Italy: you should be able to see most of Italy highlights and spend a decent time in each one of them.
+Two weeks in Italy are probably the minimum time needed to give you a fair view and feeling about this wonderful country: you should be able to see many of Italy highlights and spend a decent time in each one of them.

 This is a potential itinerary, based on my tastes and on a tight schedule (reasonable days in brackets).
 It’s based on the hypothesis you are purchasing and “open jaws” ticket, to save valuable time.
 A round trip would imply at least half a day more.

 I tried to use train / public transportation as far as possible, and showed (in brackets) average transfer times.

 These are just ideas, with a decent logistics.
 Days to be spent in the different places are very rough: they depends on your tastes and interests.
 Feel free to mix everything up, it’s your holiday!

 1 Venice – (2-3 days), Ferry Boat in Venice + a lot of walking (and maybe a cheap Gondola ride).
 Of course Rialto, San Marco and Palazzo dei Dogi, but also fancy Museums (Punta della Dogana) and off the beaten track walks .
 If you are travelling with kids, have a look at a child oriented itinerary.
 On the third day visit Murano-Torcello- Burano (1 day, ferry)

 2 – Florence (1-2 days), depending if you are keen on museums or not.
 Uffizi, Michelangelo’s David (in Galleria dell’accademia, the one in front of Palazzo Vecchio is a copy) , Palazzo Vecchio, Santa Croce, San Miniato, piazzale Michelangiolo, Via Tornabuoni, Palazzo Pitti, Boboli, Fiesole (20-30’ out of town).